cd375/A03/README.md

         <p>
         Step by step process

-        Install Webstorm form Jetbrains.com/student
+        1. Install Webstorm form Jetbrains.com/student
-        Install Git as a local program from git-scm.com/downloads Set up Github on github.com/join
+        2. Install Git as a local program from git-scm.com/downloads
+        3. Set up Github on github.com/join
-        Connect Github with Webstorm
+        4. Connect Github with Webstorm
-        In web storm press (Ctrl + Alt + S) for system preferences Select Version control Git.
+          a.
+In web storm press (Ctrl + Alt + S) for system preferences
+          b.
+Select Version control Git.
 Enter the path to the git.exe
-        Add github password to webstorm
+        5. Add github password to webstorm
-        In Webstorm press (Ctrl + Alt + S) for system preferences Select Appearance and Behavior | System Settings | Passwords Create a Repository
+          a.
+In Webstorm press (Ctrl + Alt + S) for system preferences
+          b.
+Select Appearance and Behavior | System Settings | Passwords
+        6. Create a Repository
-        Click the + sign in the upper right corner Choose “Create New repository”
+          a.
+Click the + sign in the upper right corner
+          b.
+Choose “Create New repository”
-        The Repository is Set-up
+        7. The Repository is Set-up
+          a.
 Make the repository public and add the readme file.
+          b.
 Click Create
-        Create a Repository from Webstorm
+        8. Create a Repository from Webstorm
-        Select VCS and Import into Version Control Import a Repository from Github
+          a.
+Select VCS and Import into Version Control
+        9. Import a Repository from Github
+          a.
 From Main page Select Checkout from version control🡪 Git  OR From within Webstorm Select VCS 🡪 Checkout from version control🡪 Git
+          b.
 Enter Github repository name
+          c.
 Enter local pathname
-        Creating a Webstorm File
+        10. Creating a Webstorm File
+          a.
 Choose File 🡪 HTML🡪HTML 5 or File🡪Stylesheet
-        Add files to Git
+        11. Add files to Git
+          a.
 The Add to Git dialog opens.
+          b.
 Click Add.
-This adds to the local file system Commit Your Changes
+This adds to the local file system
+        12. Commit Your Changes
-        Push Change to Remote Repository
+        13. Push Change to Remote Repository
+          a.
 Click “Ctrl🡪 Shift 🡪 K”
+          b.
 Or “VCS 🡪 Git 🡪 Push”
-        File is now on Github
+        14. File is now on Github
-        Set up Github Pages
+        15. Set up Github Pages
+          a.
 Click Settings
+          b.
 Check the repository name
-        Choose GitHub Page Location
+        16. Choose GitHub Page Location
+          a.
 Select “Master branch”
+          b.
 Note the published URL
-        Check your GitHub Pages
+        17. Check your GitHub Pages
+          a.
 Copy the Github.io URL into a browser
-        Post the URL into Moodle with your Github account URL Definitions
+          b.
+Post the URL into Moodle with your Github account URL

+        Definitions:

         GIT- Git is an extremely popular version control system that is at the heart of a wide variety of high-profile projects.
 Git is installed and maintained on your local system (rather than in the cloud) and gives you a self-contained record of your ongoing programming versions.